WHAT IS AN ADMINISTRATOR EXCEPTION?

 The City-provided notice must be posted for at least 21 days on the subject property in a location where it is legible from the primary adjacent public right-of-way.
 The poster indicates the date and nature of the Administrator Exception.

 On the day of posting, the applicant must take a photo of the poster and the site context as evidence that the posted notice requirements summarized above are met.
 (See Section 922.01.C.2 for more details.)
-Please email or deliver the photo(s) to the Zoning staff person reviewing the application.
+Please upload your photos using the OneStopPGH online portal, or email or deliver the photo(s) to the Zoning staff person reviewing the application.
 The 21-day count will begin the day that Zoning staff receives the photo and verifies compliance with the posted notice requirements.

 WHAT IS REQUIRED AFTER THE 21-DAY POSTED NOTICE PERIOD?

 After the 21-day posted notice period, the applicant must continue to work with Zoning staff to complete the applicable Zoning Review.
-If the project is in Basic Zoning Review and all other Zoning requirements have been met, the applicant must return to the Zoning Division (200 Ross Street, 3rd Floor) to receive the final Zoning Voucher.
+If the project is in Basic Zoning Review and all other Zoning requirements have been met, the staff will email the applicant with the Record of Zoning Approval (ROZA).
 If the project is in Site Plan Review or Zoning Review with Planning Commission, the applicant must continue coordinating with the assigned staff reviewer on any outstanding components.

 DOES AN ADMINISTRATOR EXCEPTION EXPIRE?